 I’d like to take a moment to address this criticism…

 The word “sexy” catches people’s eye.
 It does draw people’s attention, probably more than any other word in the English language.
-And given that catching people’s attention was my goal… Sexy Fit Vegan it was!
-I was just so excited to start building my life and work around what I’m most passionate about… veganism.
+Given that catching people’s attention was my goal… Sexy Fit Vegan® it was!
+I was beyond excited to start building my life and work around what I’m most passionate about… veganism.

 Feeling sexy is not only okay, it’s liberating!

 That being said (full disclosure here), my immediate reaction to those who criticized me for using the word “sexy” in my brand, without bothering to get to know me and what I’m all about, was “F**k you!
 I’ve been vegan for 24 years and have worked my whole life to make a positive impact in this world.

 I use a tool I teach in the Plant-Empowered Coaching Program we call “the power of the pause” to take a step back, observe that F-You thought, and recognize that it will not contribute to my cause in any positive or productive way.
 Hence why I’m writing and sharing this instead!

 I’ve learned that part of being a leader is having critics (a.k.a haters), and part of being a good leader is accepting that some people simply aren’t going to “get it,” and that’s okay!

 My entire life is focused on empowering women with the tools they need to love themselves, overcome shame, live according to their values, and build a meaningful life, through my 6-Month Plant-Empowered Coaching Program.

 A meaningful life involves using your strengths and skills to make a positive impact in this world, and there is nothing sexier than that!

 - Burn-Out, Insomnia, Psychedelics & More [An Intimate Share💖] - May 5, 2022